OctoText/OctoText/README.md

    <li> Error (unrecoverable)</li>
 </ul>

-OctoText will also include a thumbnail of your print if it is sent with the file (PrusaSlicer and Cura).
-The thumbnail will only be sent on a print START event. *As of right now Cura uploads from the Octoprint plugin do not work*.
-Uploading a file directly to Octoprint will work with 0.2.1rc1 and later.
-I will be changing tactics for thumbnail support in the near future to use Prusa and Cura thumbnail plug-ins when they are installed.
-This will give a better user experience and have support for direct uploads from Cura.
+OctoText will also include a thumbnail of your print if <b> you have loaded PrusaSlicer Thumbnails and Cura Thumbnails plugins</b>.
+This is a change from previous OctoText revisions where OctoText was handling the thumbnails directly.
+Essentially loading these plugins allows for a better interface with Cura and less redundancy for those that already use the Prusa and Cura plugins.
+Just search for 'thumbnail' in the plugin manager.

+The thumbnail will only be sent on a print START event.

 Print Pausing detection has been enhanced so that it detects "waiting for user messages" that are sent by Prusa printers on filament run out conditions.